 Upcoming Events

-Escandalo Improvised Telenovelas is part of the Artist Access Program, through the City of Austin’s Parks and Recreation Department, Division of Museums and Cultural Programs, and the Dougherty Arts Center.
+Glass Half Full Theatre is part of the Artist Access Program, through the City of Austin’s Division of Cultural Education & Programs and the Dougherty Arts Center.

 A graphic with an image of a person seated at a table with another person looking down at what is in front of them on the table and the text 'How to Write About Yourself & Your Art Tuesday, April 29, 2025, 6:30-8pm A Dougherty Arts Center Artist Professional Development Workshop Presented by Natalie Earhart, EAL Board Member'